horia141/jupiter/docs/concepts.md

 ![Projects image](assets/concepts-projects.png)

+### Projects Properties

+On their own, projects have a signle property - their name.

+### Projects Interactions Summary

+You can:

+* Create a project via `project-create`.
+* Remote a project via `project-remove`.
+* Synchronise changes between the local store and Notion via `vacations-sync`.
+* See a summary of the workspace via `vacations-show`.

+### Projects Syncing

+When you edit something in Notion, Jupiter does not see the changes immediately.
+Instead you need to run special syncing commands to make sure Notion and the local storage are in sync.
+The `project-sync` command achieves this for a project.
+It takes changes from Notion and integrates them into the local project, and does the same for local changes.

 ## Tasks

 A task is some atomic unit of work.
 Tasks live in the “inbox”.
 A task is ideal